robertgodfrey/robertgodfrey.github.io/projects/stepn-sidekick.md

 <img width="160px" class="rounded float-end" vspace="10px" hspace="10px" src="../img/sidekick/sidekick-logo.png" alt="STEPN Sidekick Logo">

 STEPN Sidekick is a mobile application that I developed during summer break 2022.
 Created as a companion application for the popular <a href="https://time.com/6207679/move-to-earn-apps-crypto-fitness/" target="_blank">move-to-earn</a> game <a href="https://stepn.com" target="_blank">STEPN</a>, STEPN Sidekick helps players optimize their in-game sneakers and gives audible speed and time alerts while the user walks/jogs/runs.
-The application was originally built natively for Android with Java and is in the process of being rebuilt natively for iOS with Swift/SwiftUI.
+The application was originally built natively for Android with Java was entirely rebuilt natively for iOS with Swift/SwiftUI.

 I learned a lot while working on this project.
 One of my main focuses was creating a user interface that is simple, smooth, and intuitive.
 This is the first project that I have published and it is my first experience using Swift & Xcode.
-I also broadened my knowledge of Android Studio with the implementation of features such as user location, audio, foreground services, API calls, advertisements, and in-app purchases.
-This was the first time I've implemented version control with Git and GitHub.
+I broadened my knowledge of Android Studio with the implementation of features such as user location, audio, foreground services, API calls, advertisements, and in-app purchases.
+This was also the first time I've implemented version control with Git and GitHub.
 Additionally, I translated the entire app into Korean (with some help).

-STEPN Sidekick currently has over 3,000 downloads on the Google Play Store with an average rating of 4.9/5.0.
-Version 1.0 (no shoe optimizer) was recently released on the App Store (9/5/22).
+STEPN Sidekick currently has over 3,000 downloads on the Google Play Store with an average rating of 4.9/5.0, and was recently released on the Apple App Store.
 <br><br>

 <p style="text-align:center;">